 We use Insightly at Fit Small Business and appreciate the ease with which contacts can be added to the database directly from a business card as well as its ability to manage the projects in our pipeline.
 Other users like its search capability and recent improvements that have increased the app’s stability as well as functionality.
 You can read more about Insightly on our Insightly Review page.

 You can use Insightly to coordinate internal tasks and vendor relationships as well the activities needed to close a sale.
 Insightly knows that relationships continue well beyond a deal’s close, which is why their project management functionality is such a benefit.
 Even better, they give you a chance to try out their Professional plan for free for 14 days.
 Give it a try today.

-Best Mobile CRM App with a la Carte Features: Base CRM
+Best Mobile CRM App with a la Carte Features: Zendesk Sell

-Base CRM is a free mobile CRM app for iOS and Android devices, but requires a subscription to the desktop-based CRM starting at $45 per user per month.
-Users can choose to pay for the highly-rated CRM core functionality only or add on feature bundles like phone call recording and mass email marketing campaigns.
-Base CRM is therefore best for teams that want a reliable app and only want to pay for features they intend to use.
+Zendesk Sell (formerly Base CRM) is a free mobile CRM app for iOS and Android devices, but it requires a subscription to the desktop-based CRM starting at $19 per user per month.
+Users can choose to pay for the highly-rated CRM core functionality only or add on selling feature bundles like in-app calling and mass email marketing campaigns.
+This makes Zendesk Sell best for teams that want a reliable app and only want to pay for features they intend to use.